daithiw44/Aion/Readme.md

 TODO and beyond.

 Currently Aion fits my purposes but I will revisted and extend so the Interval cn be set for periods of seconds as opposed to the minutes only.
-Inputs of seconds/minutes to be 1000 based as in SetInterval (perhaps).
+Inputs of seconds/minutes to be 1000 (millisec) based as in setInterval (perhaps???).